 "Your Future World: Human Geography 2050"

-After the introductory week, students study a different country each week.
-"Your Future World" is similar in scope to AP Human Geography but studied through the prism of 10 specific case studies (and without the writing and 19th century models to memorize).
+After the introductory week, "Your Future World" pairs readings in human geography with the study of a different country each week.
+"Your Future World" is similar in scope to AP Human Geography but studied through the prism of 13 specific case studies (and without the writing and 19th century models to memorize).

-Subject to students' dietary restrictions, I usually provide an "international snack" each week (e.g., guava wafers from Brazil, spicy chickpeas from India, coconut cookies from Indonesia).
+When taught in person, "Your Future World" includes an "international snack" each week (e.g., guava wafers from Brazil, spicy chickpeas from India, coconut cookies from Indonesia).
 Investigating where the week's snack is from and then sampling something that teens in another country might enjoy is generally a student favorite.

 Honors option: for students who would like to extend their learning, there is the option of doing one of two honors projects exploring the physical and human geographic issues shaping the future of specific countries.